Screening models and neutrino oscillations: The Dirac equation and the phase difference

 and

-where we have assumed that $r_g/r$ is small enough to keep only the first term in gravitational potential expansion.
+where we have assumed that $r_g/r$ is small enough to keep only the first-order terms in gravitational potential expansion.
 In the case of propagation of neutrinos in a special plane with a fixed angle $\theta_0$, $K = L^2/ \sin^2 \theta_0$, which means that $\mathcal{L}(\theta_0)=cte$.
 For the sake of simplicity, this constant is considered to be zero.

 Beside, the relation for $\mathcal{P}(r)$ is obtained by

 and hence the oscillation phase (\ref{eqn14}) for various scalar-matter couplings becomes

 As a particular case, we have only considered the radial propagation, i.e., $K=L=0$.
 In the final stage, we Taylor-expand the oscillation phase in terms of $m^2_i$ as follows \cite{Curved2.Visinelli}